Moreland-cas/AKM/readme.md

 We also modify our `Env` class to support real-world deployment, the code are in `/AKM/akm/realworld_envs`.
 We use a Franka Robot Arm and RealSense D455 camera for real-world deployment.
 To callibrate the intrinsic and extrinsic of the D455 camera, use the `/scripts/collect_and_calibrate.py`.
+To test the three stages of our framework, use scripts in `/AKM/scripts/test_rw`.